Cartridge (firearms): Rimfire

 Modern centerfire cartridges are often loaded to 65000 psi maximum chamber pressure.
 Conversely, no commercialized rimfire has ever been loaded above 40000 psi maximum chamber pressure.
 However, with careful gun design and production, no fundamental reason exists that higher pressures could not be used.
-Despite the relative lower chamber pressure, modern rimfire magnums are commonly found in .17-caliber (4.5 mm), .20-caliber (5mm), and .22-caliber (5.6 mm) that can generate muzzle energies comparable to smaller caliber centerfire cartridges.
+Despite the relative lower chamber pressure, modern rimfire magnums are commonly found in .17 caliber (4.5 mm), .20 caliber (5 mm), and .22 caliber (5.6 mm) that can generate muzzle energies comparable to smaller caliber centerfire cartridges.

 Today, .22 LR (.22 Long Rifle) accounts for the vast majority of all rimfire ammunition produced.
 Standard .22 LR rounds use an essentially pure lead bullet plated with a typical 95% copper, 5% zinc combination.
 These are offered in supersonic and subsonic types, as well as target shooting, plinking, and hunting versions.
 These cartridges are usually coated with hard wax for fouling control.

 The .22 LR and related .22 rimfire cartridges use a heeled bullet, where the external diameter of the case is the same as the diameter of the forward portion of the bullet and where the rearward portion of the bullet, which extends into the case, is necessarily smaller in diameter than the main body of the bullet.